pprunty/pprunty.github.io/posts/01-untitled.md

 This little piggy got the message.
 If you can put your mouth around it, it is a toe, if not, a foot; shut your eyes and see.

 I do not like green eggs and ham.
 I do not like them Sam-I-Am.
 Decontract to contract the whole body.
 Bam.
-Oh you like that? \
+Oh, you like that? \
 &nbsp;&nbsp;&nbsp;&nbsp;— Could be better. \
 Could be dead.